stalwartlabs/website/docs/directory/types/memory.md

 ## Users

-Users are defined under the `directory.<id>.users` sections of the configuration file using the following attributes:
+Users are defined under the `directory.<id>.principals` sections of the configuration file using the following attributes:

 - `name`: Specifies the username of the account.
+- `type`: Specifies the account type.
+Expected values are `individual` for user accounts and `admin` for administrator accounts.
 - `description`: Provides a description or full name for the user.
 - `secret`: Sets the password for the user account.
 Passwords can be stored [hashed](/docs/directory/users#passwords) or in plain text (not recommended).
 - `email`: A list of email addresses associated with the user.
 The first address in the list is considered the primary address.